Lopud island in the Elaphiti archipelago, southern Dalmatia

 Šunj Beach

-One of southern Dalmatia's most famous sandy beaches, with shallow turquoise waters perfect for swimming and relaxation.
+One of southern Dalmatia's finest sandy beaches, with shallow turquoise water that suits families and swimmers of every level.

-A charming harbor settlement with stone houses, cafés, and a palm-lined waterfront promenade ideal for evening strolls.
+A small harbour settlement of stone houses, cafés and a palm-lined waterfront promenade — ideal for evening walks.

 Franciscan Monastery

-A peaceful complex overlooking the sea, home to historical artworks and quiet cloisters — one of Lopud's most significant landmarks.
+A peaceful complex overlooking the sea, with historical artworks and quiet cloisters — one of Lopud's most significant landmarks.

 Dominican Monastery Ruins

-Remains of a once-grand monastery, now a romantic and atmospheric landmark set within the island's lush landscape.
+The remains of a once-grand monastery, now a romantic landmark surrounded by the island's lush vegetation.

-Gentle trails lead across the island, offering views over the Elaphiti archipelago and the Dubrovnik coastline.
+Gentle trails cross the island and open up views over the Elaphiti archipelago and the Dubrovnik coast.

-Lopud is an ideal base for exploring neighboring islands Šipan and Koločep by boat or kayak on a day trip.
+Lopud is an excellent base for day trips to Šipan and Koločep by boat or kayak.

-Discover Lopud's beaches, monasteries, and island walks with expert local guides — or book island-hopping excursions from Dubrovnik.
+Discover Lopud's beaches, monasteries and island walks with local guides — or book Elaphiti Islands excursions from Dubrovnik.

-Šunj Beach on Lopud island — sandy beach with shallow turquoise waters
+Šunj Beach on Lopud island with shallow turquoise water

 Activities